How to Add FAQ Schema in WordPress (2026 Guide)

 FAQ Schema Best Practices for 2026

-I have been using FAQ schema since 2019 and have tested it across 200+ articles.
-Here is what works and what wastes your time.
+I’ve been using FAQ schema since 2019 and have tested it across 200+ articles.
+Here’s what works and what wastes your time.

 Do This